-Is a culture of security among staff and campers continuously supported and reinforced through these measures?
+Is a culture of security among staff and campers continuously supported and reinforced?

-- conducting security training workshops and drills - introducing the "If You See Something, Say Something®" campaign highlighting the need to remain vigilant and alert to anything out of the ordinary (e.g., unattended packages or bags - encouraging extra vigilance during Shabbos, especially if the camp has experienced burglary, vandalism, or arson, or if other local or national Jewish institutions have received threats, or there are active security threats nationally or globally - encouraging everyone to discuss and share concerns or ideas regarding the camp's security?
-(See Confidential Security Questionnaire, page 35.) - asking staff to program into their phones the numbers of the security committee members, security coordinator, security officer, onsite medical staff, and Hatzalah (if applicable), and giving them small cards with these numbers as well
+- conducting mandatory security training workshops and drills - introducing the "If You See Something, Say Something"" campaign highlighting the need to remain vigilant and alert to anything out of the ordinary (e.g., unattended packages or bags) - encouraging extra vigilance during Shabbos, especially if the camp has experienced burglary, vandalism, or arson, or if other local or national Jewish institutions have received threats, or there are active security threats nationally or globally - encouraging everyone to share concerns or ideas regarding the camp's security (see Confidential Security Questionnaire, page 35) - asking staff to save the phone numbers of the security committee members, security coordinator, security officer, on-site medical staff, and Hatzalah (if applicable) into their phones, and giving them small cards with these numbers as well

-- instructing everyone to direct visitors to the main camp entrance, rather than to other entrances or to buildings - identifying where first aid kits, fire extinguishers, and emergency exits are located - notifying everyone regularly of any security updates - requiring staff and campers to ask permission before posting details about the camp premises and events via social media - before camp begins, providing all staff with a security and safety handbook of essential policies and procedures for quick reference and review - encouraging everyone to memorize the camp's address in case they need to call 911 - the camp rabbi or director reminding everyone, as part of their Shabbos speech, about emergency exit locations, evacuation routes, and the need for everyone's vigilance ("If You See Something, Say Something®") - reminding everyone that security is a serious matter, and there should be no jokes or pranks regarding camp security, such as color war break out, pulling a fire alarm, using a firecracker on the premises, or making jokes about a bomb
+- instructing everyone to direct visitors to the main camp entrance, rather than to other entrances or buildings - identifying where first aid kits, fire extinguishers, and emergency exits are located - notifying everyone regularly of any security updates - requiring staff and campers to receive permission before posting details about the camp premises and events via social media - before camp begins, providing all staff with a security and safety handbook of essential policies and procedures for quick reference and review - encouraging everyone to memorize the camp's address in case they need to call 911 - requesting the camp rabbi or director remind everyone, as part of their Shabbos speech, about emergency exit locations, evacuation routes, and the need for everyone's vigilance ("If You See Something, Say Something®") - reminding everyone that security is a serious matter, and there should be no jokes or pranks regarding camp security, such as color war breaking out, pulling a fire alarm, using a firecracker on the premises, or making jokes about a bomb

-Are staff and campers instructed to report a camper, staff member, or visitor who may pose a threat and are exhibiting any of these behaviors?
+Are staff and campers required to report a camper, staff member, or visitor who may pose a threat and is exhibiting any of these behaviors?

-- sudden and dramatic changes in personality - adrug or alcohol abuse - erratic, unsafe, hostile or aggressive behavior - expressing grievances or intentions of retribution because he or she perceives they have been wronged or marginalized by the camp or people in the camp
+- sudden and dramatic changes in personality - #drug or alcohol abuse - erratic, unsafe, hostile, or aggressive behavior - expressing grievances or intentions of retribution because they perceive they have been wronged or marginalized by the camp or people in the camp

-Are staff and campers instructed to report any of these occurrences?
+Are staff and campers required to report any of these occurrences?

-- anyone attempting to access unauthorized areas - suspicious requests for information via email, social media, or phone - the presence of anyone unfamiliar at the camp during unusual or irregular hours - social media posts that detail or suggest planned violence against the camp - any security repairs needed (e.g., broken locks, doors, windows, and burned-out lightbulbs - w unattended suspicious backpacks, luggage, boxes, etc.
+- anyone attempting to access unauthorized areas - suspicious requests for information via email, social media, or phone - the presence of anyone unfamiliar at the camp during unusual or irregular hours - social media posts that detail or suggest planned violence against the camp - any security repairs needed (e.g., broken locks, doors, windows, and burned-out lightbulbs) - unattended suspicious backpacks, luggage, boxes, etc.

-∞ HOSTILE SURVEILLANCE AND RESPONSE
+ጩ HOSTILE SURVEILLANCE AND RESPONSE

-Are staff and campers trained to recognize and stay alert for signs of hostile surveillance or a potential threat from suspicious individuals or vehicles fitting any of these descriptions?
+Are staff and campers trained to stay alert, recognize, and report any possible signs of hostile surveillance or a potential threat from suspicious individuals or vehicles fitting any of these descriptions?
+Are they advised to always err on the side of caution?